Jamaltechnology/snowflake/snowflake/DAY 1 Doc.md

 	- A Data Warehouse (DW) is a relational database that is designed for query and analysis rather than transaction processing.
 It includes historical data derived from transaction data from single and multiple sources.
 	- Single Version of Truth(Centralized Repository)
 	- A Data Warehouse provides integrated, enterprise-wide, historical data and focuses on providing support for decision-makers for data modeling and analysis.
-    - A Data Warehouse provides integrated, enterprise-wide, historical data and focuses on providing support for decision-makers for data modeling and analysis.
 - **Limitations of Traditional Data warehouses**
 	- Running on on-premise platform(Hardware Maintenance, license cost, support cost, Capex, Limited Scalability and Flexibility)
 - **Advantages of Cloud over On-Prem**